The Reality of Google Voice: Overview of Features, Costs, and Benefits

 #1 Go to the Google Voice website on your computer and click “Get Started”.

 #2 Sign in to your Google Workspace account.
-Without this account, you cannot use Google Voice for business extension.
+Without this account, you can’t use Google Voice as a business extension.

 If you don’t yet have a Google Workspace account, create one.
 But keep in mind that the Google Workspace plans are paid.
-They start at $6 per user.
-This is an additional cost separate from your Google Voice plan.
+They start at $5.04 per user per month and are paid on top of your Google Voice plan.

 #3 After you’ve signed in, you need to click “Add or upgrade subscription”.